-ART 299 ART PORTFOLIO (2-8E) 1-4 credits PREREQUISITE: Permission of instructor
+ART 299 ART PORTFOLIO (2-8E) 1-4 credits PREREOUISITE: ART 253

 This course is designed to help the art major in the preparation and presentation of an art portfolio.
 Emphasis is placed on representing the student's potential as an artist in order to interest employers, clients or schools.
 Upon completion, students should be able to make a professional presentation of their design and communication skills.